danieltsam/qut-gradescope-autosubmitter/README.md

 ## Why This Exists

 As a QUT student, I was tired of:
-- Clicking through Gradescope 50+ times per assignment during rapid iteration
+- Clicking through Gradescope 50+ times per assignment when trying to see if I met test cases
-- Waiting for pages to load when testing different approaches
+- Being forced to wait when I'm trying to get quick feedback on my work
 - Losing focus switching between code editor and browser
 - Manual file compression, uploads and form submissions